ahmedumarr/PINNs/README.md

 2. Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations

-Results of the Code executed are there in Wiki
+Results of the Code executed is there in Wiki